-Wedding photographers do have a ton of experience specifically with weddings, so they know what specific moments during the ceremony or reception to look for, what backgrounds to choose based on your wedding color, how to arrange people in your photographs, and what will look great on camera in general.
+Professional photographers do have a ton of experience specifically with weddings, so they know what specific moments during the wedding ceremony or wedding reception to look for, what backgrounds to choose based on your wedding color, how to arrange people in your photographs, and what will look great on camera in general.